isblab/IMP_Toolbox/af_pipeline/README.md

     output_dir=args.output,
     output_format="txt",
-    save_structure=True, # if set to True, you will get each rigid body as a separate PDB )
+    save_structure=True, # if set to True, you will get each rigid body as a separate PDB no_plddt_filter_for_structure=True, # if set to True, pLDDT filter will be ignored for saving the PDB )
 ```
 - Output will be a `.txt` file with residue ranges for each rigid body/ pseudo-domain.